darkrenaissance/darkfi/README.md

 ## Install

-This will install the binaries in `/usr/local`, and set up the config files in your user's `$HOME/.config/darkfi`.
-You can review the installed config files, but the defaults should be good for using the testnet.
+This will install the binaries and configurations in the configured namespace (`/usr/local` by default).
+The configurations are installed as TOML files in `/usr/local/share/doc/darkfi`.
+They have to be copied in your user's `$HOME/.config/darkfi` directory.
+You can review the installed config files, but the defaults should be good for using the testnet if you're following this document.

 ```
 $ sudo make install
+$ mkdir -p ~/.config/darkfi
+$ cp -f /usr/local/share/doc/darkfi/*.toml ~/.config/darkfi
 ```

 ## Usage

 After the installation, you should have `drk` and `darkfid` binaries in `/usr/local`.
-Also, the params and configuration files should be in `~/.config/darkfi`.
+Also, the configuration files should be in `~/.config/darkfi`.
 Now we're ready to use the testnet.

 In one terminal, start `darkfid`, which is the daemon that will